-At Pain Physicians NY (Brooklyn, NYC) we offer absolutely the best Degenerative Disc Disease treatment options including planned exercises and physical therapy in order to strengthen the muscles of the back, shoulders and legs.
+At Pain Physicians NY (Brooklyn, NYC) we offer absolutely the best Degenerative Disc Disease treatment options including planned exercises and physical therapy in Brooklyn in order to strengthen the muscles of the back, shoulders and legs.
 If over the counter painkillers are not effective we might prescribe narcotics, cortisone injections against inflammation, etc.

 We are Approved New York State Department of Health Medical Marijuana Facility.
 Our facility equipped with the most advanced, cutting edge equipment to treat Degenerative Disc Disease